What Is Modern Monetary Theory (MMT)?

 How Does MMT Differ from Mainstream Theories of Money and Banking?

-Modern monetary theory is a falsifiable empirical monetary theory that sets out to explain the real world, whereas mainstream economic theory sets out from model assumptions and then moves to the real world.
-Critics, however, have argued that MMT is not a true theory because there is no mathematical model associated with it.
+Modern monetary theory differs because there is no mathematical model associated with it.
 MMT is essentially a balance sheet approach to macroeconomics that sees government spending accomplished through money creation, and not through raising taxes.
-Another major difference is that mainstream theory posits that deposits create loans, whereby MMT suggests that loans are what create deposits.
+Another major difference is that mainstream theory posits that deposits create loans, whereas MMT suggests that loans are what spur deposits.

 What Does MMT Say About Government Debt?

 Modern monetary theory argues that the government can never run out of money because it can always create more of it.
-As a result, sovereign governments that control their own money (unlike EU members, for instance) can never default on their own debt since they can always create enough new money to cover the existing and future obligations.
+As a result, sovereign governments that control their own money can never default on their debt since they can always create enough new money to cover the existing and future obligations.

 How Does MMT Deal With Inflation from Money Creation?